-Enhance the ecological value of California rice fields to help sustain the millions of waterbirds in the Pacific Flyway for future generations.
+Enhance the ecological value of California rice fields to help sustain the millions of waterbirds and other wildlife in the Pacific Flyway for future generations.

 The California Ricelands Waterbird Foundation (“Foundation”) is a partnership between rice farmers and waterbird conservation groups for the long-term preservation of habitat for waterbirds in California’s Sacramento Valley.
 This close relationship between the Foundation and the California Rice Commission brings a significant number of California rice growers to the table who are willing to alter their farming practices for the benefit of waterbirds.
-In addition, cooperative contributions from many waterbird conservation partners bring forward key technical expertise to ensure that projects will successfully result in desired beneficial waterbird conservation objectives.
+In addition, cooperative contributions from many waterbird conservation partners bring forward key technical expertise which insures that waterbird habitat enhancement projects will be successfully deployed.

-Through over a decade of work to develop and refine beneficial waterbird practices, the Foundation now has a working model for receiving private and public financial contributions and efficiently putting these dollars right onto the ground in real, quantifiable waterbird conservation.
+Through over a decade of work to develop and refine beneficial waterbird practices, the Foundation now has a working model for receiving private and public financial contributions and efficiently putting these dollars right onto the ground in real, quantifiable waterbird conservation programs.

-California "working" ricelands have become important surrogate wetland habitats for many wildlife species.
-These lands are doing double-duty by producing the highest yeilding rice in the world as well as essential waterbird habitat.
-In fact, nearly 230 species are known to use California ricelands.
+California’s "working" ricelands have become important surrogate wetland habitats for many wildlife species.
+These working lands are doing double-duty by producing the highest yielding rice in the world as well as essential waterbird habitat.
+In fact, over 200 species are known to use California ricelands.
 With the extensive loss of about 95 percent of the native wetland habitats in the Central Valley, riceland habitats have become essential to the management of certain wildlife, such as waterfowl and shorebirds.
-Moreover, many special-status species have also successfully adapted to cultivated ricelands.
-For some wetland-dependent species, ricelands provide essential wetland-like habitat that has contributed to the stability of populations.
-In some cases, habitat provided by ricelands has helped to support population increases.
+Moreover, many special-status species have successfully adapted to cultivated ricelands.
+For some wetland-dependent species, ricelands provide essential wetland-like habitat that has contributed to the stability of populations and can be attributed to population increases for a number of species.

-With the gradual loss of wetlands in the Central Valley, wildlife has become increasingly dependent on suitable agricultural lands for food and cover.
-Certain types of agriculture—primarily rice cultivation—help to sustain remaining populations by creating valuable habitat that provides functions similar to native valley habitats.
-Rice cultivation provides surrogate wetland habitat that serves as essential breeding and wintering habitat for waterfowl, shorebirds, wading birds, and other wildlife.
+With the significant loss of wetlands in the Central Valley, wildlife has become increasingly dependent on suitable agricultural lands for food and cover.
+Certain types of agriculture—primarily rice cultivation— function in a way that is similar to native habitats and help to sustain many waterbird populations.
+Specifically, these Surrogate wetland habitats, provided by ricelands, serve as essential breeding and wintering habitat for waterfowl, shorebirds, wading birds, and other wildlife.

-Each year, approximately 500,000 acres of land, mainly in the Sacramento Valley, are planted in rice.
-Rice fields are flooded during the summer growing season, and as a result of straw burning legislation to improve air quality (Rice Straw Burning Act, 1991), many rice fields are also flooded following harvest in an effort to decompose rice straw.
-In total, many of these fields are flooded for up to eight months of the year, during which time the rice fields become temporary wetlands with enormous significance to bird populations wintering and breeding in the Central Valley.
-In addition to the surrogate wetland values they offer, rice fields also provide a high-value food source in the form of 75,000 tons of waste grain remaining on the ground following the annual rice harvest in the Central Valley.
+In addition to providing surrogate wetland habitat, rice fields also provide a high-value food source in the form of 75,000 tons of waste grain remaining on the ground following the annual rice harvest in the Central Valley.
 It is this waste rice grain, as well as other valuable food in rice fields, that enables wintering waterfowl in the Sacramento Valley to gather nearly 60 percent of their nourishment from rice fields.

 Our work to help the waterbirds of California is all thanks to generous donors like yourself.
-Any amount helps us in our effort to sustain critical habitats.
+We welcome any level of donation and all donations are fully tax deductible.
+Approximately 80% percent of all donors’ cash contribution going directly into habitat projects on the ground.
+Any amount helps us in our effort to sustain critical habitat for these gracious creatures.
 Please donate today!
 The birds thank you.

 Major sponsorships are a significant source of funding the Foundation will use to put waterbird habitat on the ground year after year.
 We welcome any level of donation and all donations are fully tax deductible and your logo will be displayed here on the Foundation website.
 Customized programs can be developed to meet specific habitat objectives of major donors.